Iterable Variable in For Loops

 You prefer clean and consistent looping syntax.

-Steps to Implement and Use Iterable
+Steps to Implement and Use Iterable in Apex

 1. Create a Class That Implements Iterable<T>